joaofgoncalves/ThermalRaster/README.md

 The `ThermalRaster` package currently provides methods to generate **synthetic or predicted thermal data**.
-This enables to gain more detail into the fine-scale variation of surface temperature for inspecting/visualizing structures and micro-habitats.
+This enables to gain more detail into the fine-scale variation of surface temperature for inspecting/visualizing certain structures and/or micro-habitats.

-To achieve this, we use the overlap between the “low-resolution” thermal imagery — i.e., as the target or response variable — with the “high-resolution” RGB cropped image — i.e., predictors or features, based on color and texture — to train a Random Forest or Deep Learning model.
+To achieve this, we use the overlap between the “low-resolution” thermal imagery — i.e., as the target or response variable — with the “high-resolution” RGB cropped image — i.e., as the predictors or features, mainly based on color and texture — to train a Random Forest or Deep Learning model.

 Because generalization across images is highly “challenging”, to implement these methods we need to train the model every time.
 This also means different levels of performance or success depending on the objects depicted in the images.

-After training, the model it can be applied onto the images used for training — i.e., the “low-resolution” or cropped RGB images — and also the full RGB image both extracted from the FLIR’s metadata.
+After training, the model can be applied onto the images used for training — i.e., the “low-resolution” or cropped RGB images — and also the full size RGB image (both extracted from the FLIR’s metadata using the `ThermalRaster` package).

-Keep in mind that synthetic/predicted thermal data for the full RGB has limitations since the train region may not include features in this image.
+Keep in mind that synthetic/predicted thermal data for the full size RGB has limitations since the train region does not include certain parts, objects or features in this bigger image.

 ``` r
 rf_sup_res <- rf_thermal_from_rgb(